-St. Patrick’s Day is nearly here again!
+St. Patrick’s Day is here again!
 Taking place each year on 17 March, for most the day conjures images of four-leaf clovers, prancing leprechauns and, of course, parades showered in green.

 Knowing a few Irish slang words can only add to the fun, right?